FruitNinja156/FruitNinja156/README.md

-- 👋 Hi, I’m @FruitNinja156
+- 👋 Hi, I’m Firew Fireyhun
-- 👀 I’m interested in machine learning and mobile development
+- 👀 I’m interested in Android Application develeopment in both Java and Kotlin and Machine Learning
 - 🌱 I’m currently learning deep learning and cross platform mobile app development
 - 💞️ I’m looking to collaborate on the mentioned areas to the extenet of my knowledge
-- 📫 How to reach me Telegram:@FruitNinja156, Email: ffireyhun156@gmail.com
+- 📫 How to reach me Email: ffireyhun156@gmail.com

 <!---
 FruitNinja156/FruitNinja156 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.